Individual and Group Therapy

 Treatment is active and goal-oriented, focusing on identifying the root of problems, teaching coping skills, eliminating symptoms, changing behavior, resolving issues and improving one's life and relationships.
 My approach is grounded in both an understanding of the past and taking command of the present.

 I earned my Bachelor's and Master's Degrees from UCLA and was trained in clinical hypnosis from the UCLA Department of Psychiatry.
 I'm a Licensed Clinical Social Worker (L.C.S.W.), a certified hypnotherapist, and founder of www.QuietMind Solutions.com.
 I have lectured at universities, hospitals, mental health agencies, schools and community organizations on a variety of topics including anxiety, depression, self-esteem, and parenting.
+I have also presented at the annual conference of The Anxiety and Depression Association of America and The International OCD Foundation.
 I have worked with patients of all ages in a variety of settings including outpatient clinics, residential treatment facilities and psychiatric hospitals.

 There are hundreds of fears and the list of obsessions is in the thousands.
 People who suffer with anxiety tend to be creative so I am never surprised when a patient shares something new.
 These fears and obsessions are often kept secret for years because of shame and embarrassment and I’m always touched when patients feel safe enough to open up.
 It’s the first step to conquering anxiety.
 When people suffer with anxiety they also tend to be depressed and have problems in their relationships or at work.
 These issues are also addressed in treatment.